trevorcampbell/shortex/README.md

 there are a small number of common configurations, ShorTeX should expose those in a compact way.

-### Non-printing commands (e.g., environments)
+### Shorthands for environments, other non-printing macros

-Non-printing commands are those that do not directly appear in the typeset document, such as environments, commands that change alignment and spacing, etc.
+Non-printing macros are those that do not directly appear in the typeset document, such as environments, commands that change alignment and spacing, etc.
-These should generally be replaced with lowercase, short, and memorable macros.
-Commands with arguments in curly braces can often be simplified by specifying common argument values.
+Commonly used, bulky non-printing macros should be replaced in ShorTeX with lowercase, short, and memorable macros without curly braces.
+Occasionally curly braces are necessary for arguments, but arguments in curly braces can often be simplified by specifying common argument values.

-Environments in particular should be specified with a pair of commands `\b...` and `\e...` where `...` is a readable/memorable lowercase shorthand.
+Environments in particular should be specified with a pair of macros `\b...` and `\e...` where `...` is a readable/memorable lowercase shorthand.
 For example, `\begin{theorem}...\end{theorem}` becomes `\bthm...\ethm`, and `\begin{figure}...\end{figure}` becomes `\bfig...\efig`.